adrydry/Learning-DevOps/0- DevOps.md/Essentials.md

 and Continuous Deployment.
 I hope that this knowledge will help you achieve faster and more reliable deployments in the future.

+## What is IAC
+Infrastructure as code is also known as IaC.
+And it means managing and provisioning infrastructure using code and automation.
+With infrastructure as code,
+instead of doing things manually to manage and provision infrastructure, we use automation and code to create and change things like servers, instances, environments, containers, clusters, entire groups of servers, and other types of infrastructure.
+So what does infrastructure as code look like?
+Well, without infrastructure as code, this is how we manage changes to some of our resources.
+You might SSH into a host
+and manually issue a series of commands in order to perform a change.
+But with infrastructure as code, you would instead change code files or configuration files that can be used alongside automation tools to actually perform those changes.
+You would then commit those files to source control, treating them like code, and then you would use an automation tool to enact the changes defined in those code or configuration files, and actually make the changes in your live environments.
+With infrastructure as code,
+provisioning new resources,
+as well as, changing existing resources are things that are both done through automation.
+So why should you do infrastructure as code?
+Well, first you get consistency in the creation and management of your infrastructure resources.
+Automation has the benefit
+that it will run the same way every time and do the same things every time.
+Humans tend to do things a little differently each time.
+So you get a lot of consistency in terms of how things are done within your actual environments.
+Secondly, you get reusability.
+When you use infrastructure as code, you can take that code, those code files or configuration files that you use to make your change, and you can use it to make the same change, consistently, across multiple hosts.
+Or if you need to make the same change again in the future, you can use that same code again to do that.
+You also get scalability.
+So say for example,
+you need a new instance to add to a load balanced cluster.
+If you provisioned the existing instances, using infrastructure as code, you can take that code and use it to provision a new instance that is configured exactly the same way as the existing instances, in a very short time, minutes or even seconds, allowing you to quickly scale up or scale down.
+Another great benefit of infrastructure as code is that it makes your infrastructure self-documenting.
+With infrastructure as code,
+your infrastructure and any changes made to it are documented through the changes made to those code and configuration files that are used to provision the infrastructure and execute changes.
+For example, the way that a particular server is configured can be viewed in source control.
+Whereas with the traditional model, understanding how the server is configured is a matter of knowing who logged into it and what commands they executed.
+And finally, infrastructure as code helps you simplify the complexity.
+Complex infrastructures can be stood up quickly once they are defined as code.
+For example, if you have a complex infrastructure involving several database servers, maybe an authentication server, some application servers and your organization requests a new test environment, you can take the code that was used to configure that infrastructure and immediately spin up an identical infrastructure, possibly even temporarily, in order to satisfy the needs of your organization.
+It makes it much easier to manage that complexity when you use infrastructure as code.
+So now you understand infrastructure as code.
+In my time as an operations engineer, we used Ansible to standardize around infrastructure as code, as a practice.
+And we found that it made our complex infrastructure much more manageable and maintainable.
+I hope that you will be able to use infrastructure as code to obtain the same benefits going forward.